 I had a client, a landlord who had a tenant.
 A tenant’s mother came to visit the tenant’s apartment and she slipped on the ice.
 The insurance on the home was for $150,000.
 But the person hit her head on the concrete part of a step and ultimately had a closed-head injury.
 She sued the landlord for $2 million.
 The landlord’s assets are at risk and he had no coverage.
 He ended up filing for bankruptcy.
 Had he formed an LLC, he would have been protected by the LLC.

-Only the assets of the LLC are really exposed.
-So long as you work like a corporation and you’re in regulatory compliance and you’re in good standing with your LLC, then your properties basically are protected because you’re acting like a corporation.
+Only the assets of the LLC are exposed.
+So long as you work like a corporation and you’re in regulatory compliance and you’re in good standing with your LLC, your properties basically are protected because you’re acting like a corporation.

 The next common question is how many homes or properties should be given to the LLC or placed under an LLC?
-I suggest three to five properties per LLC, and you can categorize them or divide them up by geographic region or by date or by different co-owners.
+I suggest three to five properties per LLC, and you can categorize them or divide them up by geographic region, by date, or by different co-owners.
 But whatever you do, you still have to treat your LLC seriously and follow the corporate formalities and rules and regulations of your state.

 If you don’t act like a company and you don’t abide by what we call the operating agreement, then the corporate protection of the LLC can be stripped away or pierced, and your personal assets will again be legally and financially exposed.